Using backpacks for various purposes can help your child develop properly. You should send your kid to school with a heavy backpack.

-When its school time and parents have LOTS to do!
-There are school lists, school fees, lunches to make, snacks to pack and SO MUCH MORE to consider.
+It’s school time, and parents have LOTS to do!
 Then, you have to consider WHERE to put all the stuff you’ve assembled for your kid!
+There are school lists, fees, lunches to make, snacks to pack, and much more to consider.

 YOU NEED A BACKPACK!
-You’ve got to get a backpack to ensure your child can carry all his or her important stuff to school.
+You’ve got to get a backpack to ensure your child can carry all their important stuff to school.
+It’s true; an overly heavy backpack could create some concern.
 Parents may also worry about how heavy these backpacks can be.
-True, an overly heavy backpack could create some concern.
-However, could there be some positives associated with heavy backpacks?
-What could be gained from carrying a heavy backpack around?
+However, could some positives be associated with heavy backpacks?
+What could be gained if you send your kid to school by carrying a heavy backpack around?

-YES, it might seem scary at first to have kids carry heavy backpack.
+YES, it might seem scary to have kids carry heavy backpacks.
 However, others have looked into this as well.
-Smaller people can carry heavier loads but there is a limit to the weight that a person should carry .
-SO… something to consider is the POSSIBILITY that you may not be giving your kid an adequate load or weight in his or her backpack.
+Smaller people can carry heavier loads, but there is a limit to the weight that a person should carry .
+SO… something to consider is the POSSIBILITY that you may not be giving your kid an adequate load or weight in their backpack.

-BUT, what is “a sufficient load” that a person may adequately carry such that there isn’t an undue burden on the person?
+But what is “a sufficient load” that a person may adequately carry so that there isn’t an undue burden on the person?

-Well, there are some areas we should think about in more detail and these areas are also related to the benefits that could be obtained when you send your kid to school with a heavy backpack.
-In essence, let’s talk about getting some more exercise done when walking with a heavy backpack, increased bone density as a result of the added stress of a heavy backpack, getting rid of excess or unneeded calories, building endurance, gaining knowledge and purchasing the right backpack that’s built for somewhat more “weightier” items.
+We should give more thought to the benefits that can be obtained when you send your kid to school with a heavy backpack.
+For example, let’s talk about increasing the amount of exercise when walking with a heavy backpack.
+In addition, kids may experience increased bone density due to the added stress of a heavy backpack, getting rid of excess or unneeded calories, and building endurance.
+However, purchasing the right backpack built for “weightier” items is important.

 Walking with a heavy backpack!

 Walking can be great!
-It’s a form of exercise, a way to get out and about, an alternative to other means of transportation and good for your overall health as well.
-Unless you’ve got medical conditions that prevent you from walking, it is worth the try!
+It’s a form of exercise, a way to get out and about, an alternative to other means of transportation, and good for your overall health.
+Unless you’ve got medical conditions that prevent you from walking, it is worth a try!

 Now, what about kids?

-If walking is great for adults, THINK of how much good walking could do for kids TOO.
+If walking is great for adults, THINK about how much good walking could do for kids TOO.
 Then, also consider the impact of WEIGHTS.
-These weights could help provide resistance to the muscles and being able to walk certain distances everyday with a heavy backpack could lead to stronger muscles and a LOT more exercise than the kid would get if he or she were walking with an empty or light backpack.
+These weights could help provide resistance to the muscles.
+Walking certain distances daily with a heavy backpack could lead to stronger muscles and a LOT more exercise.
 Hence, a little weight in those backpacks may not be so bad.
-Kids could get quite a bit of exercise by simply carrying a HEAVIER backpack to school.
+Kids can get quite a bit of exercise by simply carrying a HEAVIER backpack to school.

 Bone Density Benefits

-Bone density is another important aspect associated with potential benefits of heavy backpacks.
+Bone density is another potential benefit of heavy backpacks.
 THINK ABOUT… RESISTANCE.
 Sometimes, it’s good to have resistance… but in what way, you might ask?

-Well, resistance can help toughen or strengthen something including bones by increasing the density of the bones.
+Well, resistance can help toughen or strengthen bones by increasing the density of the bones.

 How does such density help?

-If your bones do not have adequate density, this in essence means that your bones are weak and could become susceptible to injury.
-With low bone density or with weak bones, a person could easily fracture or break a bone by falling or impacting the bone in any way.
-Indeed, you CAN increase your bone density by doing weight-bearing activities and exercises which can include walking.
+If your bones do not have adequate density, this, in essence, means that your bones are weak and could become susceptible to injury.
+With low bone density or weak bones, a person can easily fracture or break a bone by falling or impacting the bone.
+Indeed, you CAN increase your bone density by doing weight-bearing activities and exercises like walking.

-The lower a person’s bone density is, the increased likelihood that injury, breaks and fracture of the bone could occur.
-Thus, strengthen your bones and the bones of your kids.
+The lower a person’s bone density is, the increased likelihood that injury, breaks, and fractures of the bones can occur.
+Strengthen your bones and the bones of your kids.
 Don’t shy away from putting some weight in those backpacks!

 Burn those calories

-You can burn calories through physical exercise and activity which includes walking and such physical activity could vary daily in relation to the calories that are burnt .
+You can burn calories through physical exercise and activity.
+Walking and other physical activities can vary the number of calories burnt daily.

-By carrying something heavy… and heavy backpacks are included… you could be doing some EXTRA WORK… and this means that you are BURNING EXTRA CALORIES TOO!
-Great news, right!
+For carrying something heavy… backpacks are included.
+You could be doing some EXTRA WORK, which means that you are BURNING EXTRA CALORIES TOO!
+Great news, right?

 Build that endurance!

-YES, slow and steady can sometimes win the race… the race of endurance.
-Hence, do not try to load up a backpack or bag to its upper limit at once.
+YES, slow and steady can sometimes win the race… the endurance race.
 Take your time and do it GRADUALLY.
+Do not try to load up a backpack or bag to its upper limit all at once.

 BUILD UP THE ENDURANCE and let your body gradually catch up as it feels the extra exertion at first.
-Sometimes, the body does not actually notice the increased weight or the mind is focused on other things and the seemingly newly added weight makes little or no difference.
+Sometimes, the body does not notice the increased weight or the mind.
+It focuses on other things, and the newly added weight makes little or no difference.
 Then, over time, your kid becomes able to endure the weight.

-The GREAT NEWS ABOUT THIS is that you’ll HAVE the ENDURANCE when you need it!
-By boosting your endurance, you also get strengthen and your kid can experience the same revelations too.
+The GREAT news is that you’ll HAVE the emergency when you need it!
+You also get stronger by boosting your endurance, and your kid can experience the same benefits.

-Do you know that backpack designers… at least most of the reputable designers and manufacturers… do consider the amount of stuff that students put in their backpacks these days.
+Do you know that backpack designer… at least most of the reputable designers and manufacturers… does consider the number of stuff students put in their backpacks these days.
 INDEED!
-There are backpacks that are built to last!
-These backpacks have superior designs, materials and components that help the child effectively and efficiently carry a reasonable amount of weight.
+These backpacks have superior designs, materials, and components that help the child carry a reasonable amount of weight effectively and efficiently.

 So, GET A MODERN, WELL-DESIGNED BACKPACK!
-These modern day backpacks are able to allow the kid do a whole bunch of things including adjusting straps, adding additional straps if the design permits, adding components such as pouches, zipped elements and more support.
+These modern-day backpacks allow kids to distribute weight evenly, adjust straps, add additional straps if the design permits, and add components such as pouches, zipped elements, and more support.

-In addition, it is important to note that backpacks should be set up properly so that kids are able to adequately support the weight of the backpack with their body.
-If a backpack with reasonable weight is not set up properly… GUESS WHAT COULD HAPPEN… well, the child carrying the backpack could suffer in terms of aches, pains and possibly more serious injury.
+In addition, it is important to note that backpacks should be set up properly so that kids can adequately support the backpack’s weight.
+If a backpack with reasonable weight is not set up properly, the child carrying the backpack could suffer aches, pains, and possibly more serious injury.

 The backpack straps and setup need to be adjusted suitably to fit the frame and size of the person carrying the backpack.
-Also, you’ll want to distribute the items in the backpack as evenly as possible, so that the load carried balances out across the shoulders and back.
-For instance, if books in a backpack lean only to one side, you DON’T want your kid tipping over or worse… have a mighty fall and injure himself or herself.
+Also, you’ll want to distribute the items in the backpack as evenly as possible so that the load balances across the shoulders and back.
 So, DO SET UP the backpack properly!

-SO… if you do load backpacks with a reasonably heavy weight, be sure you purchase REALLY sturdy backpacks that can accommodate such loads effectively.
-This may not be the time to go through the CHEAP route of backpack purchasing, if you know what I mean … BETTER to get a really solid backpack that can provide great benefits.
+So, if you load backpacks with a reasonably heavyweight, be sure to purchase REALLY sturdy backpacks that can accommodate such loads effectively.
+This may not be the time to go the CHEAP route of backpack purchasing.
+It’s BETTER to get a solid backpack that provides the necessary benefits.

-It is important to remember TOO that making a backpack heavy should be done the smart way.
-You don’t want to make a backpack TOO heavy such that your kid is unable to carry the backpack without feeling pain or complaining that the bag is too heavy.
+It is important to remember TOO that making a backpack heavy should be done smartly.
+You don’t want to make a backpack TOO heavy so that your kid cannot carry the backpack without feeling pain or complaining that the bag is too heavy.

 Rick Kaselj MS